Professional Development & Contract Work

 Duration: 3 months initially, now ongoing

-I rebuilt my portfolio from scratch to demonstrate modern practices and prove I hadn't gone stale:
+I rebuilt my portfolio from scratch, partly to show current practices and partly to prove to myself I hadn't gone stale:

 - NX monorepo architecture